greismichell/cse210-04/README.md

     "Direct a new game."

     Responsibility:
-    - Control the sequence of play.
+    - Control the sequence of play and keep track the score.

     Behaviors:
-    - Create a new match game using the keyboard and video services
+    - Create a new match game using the keyboard and video services, and optain the score.

     State:

     - Start_game:  Starts the game using the given cast.
 Runs the main game loop.
+    - get_value: get value for the gem and rock artifact
+        - return the score
-    - Get_inputs: Gets directional input from the keyboard and applies it to the user.
+    - get_inputs: Gets directional input from the keyboard and applies it to the user.
-    - Do_updates: Updates  the user position and resolves any collision with rocks.
+    - do_updates: Updates  the user position and resolves any collision with rocks.
-    - Do_outputs: Draws the actors on the screen.
+    - do_outputs: Draws the actors on the screen.

 Object: Artifact:
     "A visible, moveable thing that participates in the game."

     Responsibility:
-    - Keep track of its appearance, position and velocity in 2d space.
+    - Keep track of its appearance, position and velocity in 2d space, and its value.

     Behavior:
     - Construct news artifacts.

     State:

-    - text (string): The text to display
-    - font_size (int): The font size to use.
-    - color (Color): The color of the text.
-    - position (Point): The screen coordinates.
+    - get_color: Gets the actor's color as a tuple of three ints (r, g, b).
+    - get_font_size: Gets the actor's font size.
+    - get_position: Gets the artifact's position in 2d space.
+    - get_value(int): get the value of each artifact.
+    - get_text: Gets the actor's textual representation.
-    - velocity (Point): The speed and direction.
+    - get_velocity: Gets the actor's speed and direction.
+    - move_next: Moves the artifact to its next position according to its velocity.
+Will wrap the position from one side of the screen to the other when it reaches the given maximum x and y values.
+    - set_color: Updates the color to the given one.
+    - set_position: Updates the position to the given one.
+    - set_font_size: Updates the font size to the given one.
+    - set_text: updates the text to the given one.
+    -set_velocity: Updates the velocity to the given one.

 Object: Presentation(Artifact):
     "The message to display"

     Responsibility:
     - provide a message about the artifact.

     Behavior:
     - message (string): A short description about the artifact.